-The group, which aims to offer support, training and greater leverage with suppliers for smaller independent used car retail operations, is two years old this week and has welcomed for Jardine Motors and Inchcape man Simon Blackwell into its leadership fold.
+The group, which aims to offer support, training and greater leverage with suppliers for smaller independent used car retail operations, is two years old this week and has welcomed former Jardine Motors and Inchcape man Simon Blackwell into its leadership fold.

 IMDA chairman Umesh Samani – the managing director of Stoke-based Specialist Cars – said that Blackwell would be “a great asset to the association with his wealth of knowledge”.

 Samani was this week keen to recognise the progress made by the IMDA since its inception on November 5, 2017, however.